TritonDataCenter/rfd/rfd/0035/README.md

 This header represents the span identifier (span\_id) of the span that this request is part of.
 A new span is started by the client for each request, so the span\_id sent by the client be treated as the current span\_id on the server.

 The value of this header must be a UUID.

-#### triton-parent-span-id

-This header represents the span identifier of the span that is the parent of the current span.
-A client making a request should set this as the current span identifier then generate a new span identifier for the new request.

-The value of this header must be a UUID.